Montana Legal Justice attorneys ensure that our clients are informed, educated, and empowered during every step of their path to justice.

 Throughout law school, Shannon remained committed to volunteering, spending her extra time at the Self-Help Law Center, Crime Victim’s Advocates and the Youth Homes.
 She was also a member of various student organizations, including the Montana Public Interest Law Coalition and the OUTlaws.

 Shannon enjoys spending time outdoors with her husband, her daughter, and fur-baby Risdon and thinks there is nothing better than Missoula in the summer.

-Kelly Driscoll joined Montana Legal Justice in the fall of 2016 as the Internal Managing Attorney.
+Kelly Driscoll joined Montana Legal Justice in the fall of 2016.
 Kelly is a third generation Montanan and was raised in Butte, Montana.
 She attended the University of Montana and graduated with high honors in 2010.
 Before law school, Kelly worked for an organization assisting victims of domestic violence.
 This experience drove her interest in working to close the access to justice gap in Montana.